reepc/2023-ML-Spring-HW/README.md

 The Score:
 HW4's private score can pass strong baseline

-HW5 and HW6 need to submit to Judgeboi, but I don't have permission to submit.
+The homework I don't have permission to submit:
+HW4
+HW5